nbi-hyq/PythonQPLab/Docs/functionsDoc.md

 - SequenceArgs (tuple): The first arguments to give the sequence function
 - Name (str): The name in from of each setting
 - Overwrites (dict of list of str): A dict containing the lists of overwrites for each handler
+- Pause (dict of floats): A dict containing the time to pause after setting each parameter, defaults to 0

 Returns the settings handler as a lab.settingHandler